violaaas/music/arrangements/HowTo.md

 each performer (or group of performers) records an individual video of their performance part.
 These videos are synchronized and combined in a single video to form a virtual group performance which can be shared online.

-Placeholder: see the list of collaborative virtual performances page
+Here are a few [examples of collaborative virtual performances](PerformanceList).

 What You Need